 In addition to the species listed above, over 50 species of waterbird migrate to Ireland on passage or to spend the entire winter here.
 They seek out the relatively undisturbed wetland areas for ice-free feeding conditions and for safe roosting opportunities.
 These species are listed in the tables under sections 2.1 or 2.8 as they principally use coastal waters or freshwater habitats.
-In some cases significant proportions of the biogeographic populations of waterbird species overwinter here (e.g. Black-tailed Godwit (Limosa limosa), Whooper Swan (Cygnus cygnus), Greenland White-fronted Goose (Anser albifrons flavirostris)).
+In some cases significant proportions of the biogeographic populations of waterbird species overwinter here (e.g. Limosa limosa, Cygnus cygnus, Anser albifrons flavirostris).

-Ireland's wetlands hold rare and vulnerable breeding waterbird species such as Red-throated Diver (Gavia stellata), as well as more common and widespread species some of which have undergone significant breeding range declines:
+Ireland's wetlands hold rare and vulnerable breeding waterbird species such as Gavia stellata, as well as more common and widespread species some of which have undergone significant breeding range declines:

-- Coot (Fulica atra) Breeding: range decline of 38% - Common Moorhen (Galinula chloropus) Breeding: range decline of 20%

-- Teal (Anas crecca) Breeding: range decline of 43% - Common Snipe (Gallinago gallinago) Breeding: range decline of 32% - Red Grouse (Lagopus lagopus) -Breeding: range decline of 52%
+- Coot (Fulica atra atra) Breeding: range decline of 38% - Common Moorhen (Galinula chloropus chloropus) Breeding: range decline of 20% - Teal (Anas crecca crecca) Breeding: range decline of 43% - Common Snipe (Gallinago gallinago) Breeding: range decline of 32% - Red Grouse (Lagopus lagopus scotica) Breeding: range decline of 52%

-Habitats included in this MAES groups provide roosting opportunities for raptor species as well as providing prey for them, including Golden Eagle (Aquila chrysaetos), White-tailed Eagle (Haliaeetus albicilla), Hen Harrier (Circus cyaneus) and Merlin (Falco columbarius) throughout the year.
+Habitats included in this MAES groups provide roosting opportunities for raptor species as well as providing prey for them, including Aquila chrysaetos, Haliaeetus albicilla, Circus cyaneus and Falco columbarius throughout the year.